MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-enable-transportserver-command.md

 ---
 title: enable-TransportServer
-description: Reference topic for enable-TransportServer, which enables all services for the Transport Server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for enable-TransportServer, which enables all services for the Transport Server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article